Tag: picky eaters

 More Salad and Peas, Please!

-Experts agree if getting your kids to eat vegetables is a stress do not give up.
-There are a few ways combat a veggie-phobia.
+Experts, like those from allied health programs, agree that if getting your kids to eat vegetables is a struggle, you shouldn’t give up.
+There are a few effective ways to combat veggie phobia.

 –No snacking allowed.
 If they come to the dinner table hungry enough to eat wood they are more likely to eat better.